LunarClient/Apollo/README.md

 The Apollo project is split into several modules.

 - **API** - The publicly available interface for developers wishing to create custom integrations with Lunar Client.
-- **Common** - The abstraction used by the platforms to reduce duplicate code and implement the protocol with Lunar Client.
+- **Common** - The abstraction used by platform modules to reduce duplicate code and implement the protocol for Lunar Client.
 - **Bukkit, BungeeCord, Velocity** - Are modules that implement the common module for each respective platform.

-Contributions can be made to Apollo by creating a pull request, which can include improvements and fixes.
-For new feature ideas please consider creating an [issue](https://github.com/LunarClient/Apollo/issues) or joining our [discord](https://discord.gg/ww4UhsPNwf).
+Contributions can be made to Apollo by creating a pull request for improvements or fixes.
+For new feature ideas please consider making a suggestion by creating an [issue](https://github.com/LunarClient/Apollo/issues) or joining our [discord](https://discord.gg/ww4UhsPNwf).

 ## License